Berberis

 Berberis (/ˈbɜrbərɪs/), commonly known as barberry, is a large genus of deciduous and evergreen shrubs from 1–5 m tall, found throughout temperate and subtropical regions of the world (apart from Australia).
-Species diversity is greatest in South America and Asia; Europe, Africa and North America have native species as well.
-The best-known Berberis species is the European barberry, Berberis vulgaris, which is common in Europe, North Africa, the Middle East, and central Asia, and has been widely introduced in North America.
-Many of the species have spines on the shoots and all along the margins of the leaves.
+Species diversity is greatest in South America and Asia, but native species also appear in Europe, Africa and North America.

+The best-known Berberis species is the type species, B. vulgaris (European barberry), which is common in Europe, North Africa, the Middle East, and central Asia; it has also been widely introduced in North America.
+Additionally, B. aquifolium is the state flower of Oregon.